MicrosoftDocs/cpp-docs/docs/mfc/reference/adding-an-mfc-class-from-a-type-library.md

 Use this wizard to create an MFC class from an interface in an available type library.
 You can add an MFC class to an [MFC application](../../mfc/reference/creating-an-mfc-application.md), an [MFC DLL](../../mfc/reference/creating-an-mfc-dll-project.md), or an [MFC ActiveX control](../../mfc/reference/creating-an-mfc-activex-control.md).

 > [!NOTE]
-> You do not need to create your MFC project with Automation enabled to add a class from a type library.
+> You don't need to create your MFC project with Automation enabled to add a class from a type library.

 A type library contains a binary description of the interfaces exposed by a component, defining the methods along with their parameters and return types.
 Your type library must be registered for it to appear in the **Available type libraries** list in the Add Class from Typelib Wizard.